Primary Industries and Regions SA: Description

-The agency is referred to as the Department of Primary Industries and Regions SA on the main government website, but refers to itself as Primary Industries and Regions SA (PIRSA) on its own website.
-Along with SARDI, PIRSA has been located at the Waite Research Precinct, alongside the University of Adelaide's Waite campus since about 1994.

-A new chief executive, Michelle Edge, was appointed on 10 March 2020, after Scott Ashby's contract was due to expire in April 2020.

 The purpose of the agency is to "grow primary industries and drive regional development".
 Its key areas of work include primary sector industries (in SA, mainly agriculture, viticulture and farming of livestock), marine aquaculture, and biosecurity.
 Agribusiness, covering "food and beverage, field crops, meat and livestock, wine, seafood, horticulture and forestry sectors" are seen as mainstays and growth areas of the South Australian economy.

+Along with the South Australian Research and Development Institute (SARDI), PIRSA has been located at the Waite Research Precinct, alongside the University of Adelaide's Waite campus since about 1994.

 The Fisheries and Aquaculture division manages the state's fish stocks, along with industry and the community, by developing and implementing policy and regulations to ensure sustainable development of the aquaculture industry.
-It employs Fisheries Officers to monitor compliance with fishing regulations.
+It employs fisheries officers to monitor compliance with fishing regulations.

-PIRSA runs a grants program, for farm industry business owners and operators.
+PIRSA runs a grants program for farm industry business owners and operators.

-SARDI

-The South Australian Research and Development Institute (SARDI) is the State Government's principal research institute, and forms part of PIRSA.
+SARDI is the state government's principal research institute, and forms part of PIRSA.

 Organisational history

-In October 1992 the South Australian Department of Agriculture, the Department of Fisheries, and the Department of Woods and Forests merged to form Primary Industries South Australia (PISA).
-In late 1996 or early 1997 the name of Mines and Energy South Australia was changed to Mines and Energy Resources South Australia (MERSA).
+In 1992, the South Australian Department of Agriculture, the Department of Fisheries, and the Department of Woods and Forests merged to form Primary Industries South Australia (PISA).
+In 1996–1997, the name of Mines and Energy South Australia was changed to Mines and Energy Resources South Australia (MERSA).

-In October 1997, PISA and MERSA merged to form Primary Industries and Resources SA, or Department of Primary Industries and Resources SA (PIRSA).

-In 2011/12 it changed its name to Primary Industries and Regions SA.
+In 1997, PISA and MERSA merged to form Primary Industries and Resources SA, formally the Department of Primary Industries and Resources SA (PIRSA).
+In 2011–12 the name was changed to Primary Industries and Regions SA.

-In early 2019, the Pastoral Board of South Australia, which governs pastoral leases in South Australia, moved from the Department for Environment and Water, to PIRSA.
+In 2019, the Pastoral Board of South Australia, which governs pastoral leases in South Australia, moved to PIRSA from the Department for Environment and Water.

-In August 2019, PIRSA and SARDI entered a partnership with the University of Adelaide, in which scientists in diverse disciplines will be able to access PIRSA's research farms share their academic knowledge to the agricultural sector.
-The collaboration is anticipated to help develop SA's expertise in dryland agriculture, by encouraging multi-disciplinary research and help to bring about new export opportunities.
+In 2019, PIRSA and SARDI also entered a partnership with the University of Adelaide in which scientists in diverse disciplines were to be able to access PIRSA's research farms and share their academic knowledge to the agricultural sector.
+The collaboration was anticipated to help develop SA's expertise in dryland agriculture by encouraging multi-disciplinary research and helping to bring about new export opportunities.